The President is the sole organ of the nation in its external relations, and its sole representative with foreign nations.

 March 7, 1800

 One of the oldest conflicts in the American system of government is that between Congress and the President over the right to formulate and implement foreign policy.
 Is the President solely responsible for the conduct of external relations?
 Is the Congress an equal partner?
 Or does Congress have the right to shape U.S. policy by enacting legislation which proscribes a President's flexibility?
 These are not just debating points for historians and constitutional lawyers, but critical issues which need to be addressed if we are to see the successful exercise of American diplomacy in the 1980s.
-Our effectiveness in dealing with the problems ahead, especially U.S.-Soviet competition in the Third World, will depend to a significant degree on our ability to resolve the adversary relationship between the President and Congress.
+Our effectiveness in dealing with the problems ahead, especially U.S.-Soviet competition in the Third World, will depend to a significant degree on our ability to resolve the

 Loading, please wait...